 - research skills.

-The ability to produce work in multimedia format is important.
+The ability to produce work in multimedia format is also important.

 In order to secure commissions, you'll need to promote your work to art directors, publishing editors and design studio managers.
-Organise an appointment to show your (targeted) portfolio or picture library to clients you think would be likely to use your type of work and leave a business card or send samples of your work in advance.
+Organise an appointment to show your (targeted) portfolio or picture library to clients who are likely to use your work, and leave a business card or send samples of your work in advance.

 Identify potential clients using the: